top of page

 Heartworm Testing - Heartworm disease is usually diagnosed with a simple blood test.
 Dogs become infected when they are bitten by an infected mosquito that is carrying immature, infective heartworm larvae.

-Fecal Testing – Fecal exams help detect intestinal parasites such as roundworms, hookworms, and giardia, which can impact your pet’s health and may be transmissible to humans.
+Fecal Testing – Fecal exams help detect intestinal parasites such as roundworms, hookworms, and Giardia, which can impact your pet’s health and may be transmissible to humans.
 Regular testing is an important part of preventive care.

 Senior Blood Panel – Recommended annually for pets over 7 years of age, this panel includes a blood chemistry, complete blood count, heartworm test, and urinalysis.
 It provides a comprehensive overview of organ function and helps detect early signs of age-related health issues.